-Thirteen (13) Things NOT to Do on A Service Call — Part 1
+Thirteen (13) Things NOT to Do on a HVAC Service Call — Part 1

 Over my relatively long life, I have learned a few things.
 Some things were learned by reading, or through training, while many others were learned via life experiences.
 However, looking back, it seems like many of the real-life lessons were acquired by watching other individuals do things the wrong way.
 This was one of those situations.